-Next week, during the upcoming SIHH 2011 event, the Swiss-based watchmaking brand Richard Mille is planning to present its new Richard Mille RM 030 automatic watch with so-called declutchable rotor: a complication that, unlike a tourbillon or a minute repeater, is not just nice to have, but is actually quite useful for a number of reasons.
+During the SIHH 2011 event, Richard Mille presented its RM 030 model with a so-called “declutchable” rotor: a complication that, unlike a something as unnecessarily sophisticated as a tourbillon or a minute repeater, is not just nice to have but is actually quite useful for many reasons.

 When the amount of stored energy drops below forty hours, the rotor re-engages the winding barrel and again starts to pump it up with power.

-An owner will always be able to see whether the watch is winding or not thanks to a special “on/off” indicator positioned at 12 o’clock.
+An owner will always be able to see whether the mechanism is winding or not thanks to a special “on/off” indicator positioned at 12 o’clock.

 A power reserve indicator at 9 o’clock makes living with the system even more comfortable.

 All these features come courtesy of Richard Mille’s new Caliber RMAR1 automatic movement.

 Featuring a double-barrel design, the movement is heavily skeletonized, like almost all the recent “engines” from the Swiss brand.

 The tonneau-shaped movement is secured inside a large case of the same shape.

 Being 50 mm in height and 42.7 mm in width, the RM 030 is also 13.95 mm thick, which makes it live to its name: “tonneau” term is often referred to those huge oak barrels used in winemaking.

 As it is common for Richard Mille, the RM 030 offers a dial, which is busy with details and is not particularly legible.